 Carpets and rugs are made with yarn that is attached to a backing.
 This yarn is called the carpet's pile, and it can be made from wool, cotton, silk, nylon, or other artificial materials, or a blend of these fabrics.

 Each strand of yarn is usually twisted and heat-treated during its manufacture.
 This process helps the material to maintain its shape and strength, so the thread used for carpeting is much stronger and more durable than the materials used for gloves and scarves!

-The backing of carpet is often made of latex, which creates a durable, stretchable surface.
-This stretching is part of the process of installing wall-to-wall carpeting, so the rugs don't bunch up and create literal bumps and wrinkles along their surfaces.
+The backing of the carpet is often made of latex, which creates a durable, stretchable surface.
+This stretching is part of the process of installing wall-to-wall carpeting so the rugs don't bunch up and create literal bumps and wrinkles along their surfaces.